 The second stage is where you’ll develop a plan based on your previous findings.

-This is where you’ll decide and design the path you want to take with the communication for your company in step 3.
+This is where you’ll decide and design the path you want to take regarding the communication for your company in step 3.

 We’ll pick your brand’s tone of voice, channels you want to be in, the values you want to share with your customers, and define your key metrics.